 Original Source CJ Online

-Aaron Kalka, 41, of Auburn, is charged with one count of aggravated criminal sodomy of a victim younger than 14 by an offender older than 18.
+Aaron Kalka, 41, of Auburn, in March 2014 was charged with one count of aggravated criminal sodomy of a victim younger than 14 by an offender older than 18.
 Conviction of the offense carries a life sentence with parole eligibility after 25 years.

 Kalka began working with the Shawnee County Corrections Department in August 2013.
 His last day of employment was Oct.
 23, 2014.

 During an Oct.
-7 hearing, Shawnee County sheriff’s Detective Erin Thompson testified Kalka told a detective he placed his [filtered word] in the mouth of his 5-year-old stepdaughter as a means to discipline her when she acted out.
+7 hearing, Shawnee County sheriff’s Detective Erin Thompson testified Kalka told a detective he placed his penis in the mouth of his 5-year-old stepdaughter as a means to discipline her when she acted out.

 The detective said Kalka remembered being upset because the child was acting out, and he did the act out of anger as punishment, not out of sexual pleasure.

 Thompson said that information was relayed to her from another detective who had done a polygraph test on Kalka.
 Kalka failed the polygraph test.

 Kalka’s defense attorney, Chris Joseph, filed two motions seeking to suppress Kalka’s statements to law enforcement officers and to exclude all polygraph-related evidence collected by a Shawnee County Sheriff’s detective.

 That included video and audio recordings made during his polygraph test on March 26, 2014, and a follow-up interview on March 27, 2014.